-- (a) For each record relating to a certificate of title submitted to the office, the office shall: - (1) ascertain or assign the hull identification number for the vessel; - (2) maintain the hull identification number and all the information submitted with the application pursuant to Section 7(b) to which the record relates, including the date and time the record was delivered to the office; - (3) maintain the files for public inspection subject to subsection (e); and - (4) index the files of the office as required by subsection (b). - (b) The office shall maintain in its files the information contained in all certificates of title created under this [act].
-The information in the files of the office must be searchable by the hull identification number of the vessel, the vessel number, the name of the owner of record, and any other method used by the office.

-- (c) The office shall maintain in its files, for each vessel for which it has created a certificate of title, all title brands known to the office, the name of each secured party known to the office, the name of each person known to the office to be claiming an ownership interest, and all stolen-property reports the office has received. - (d) Upon request, for safety, security, or law-enforcement purposes, the office shall provide to federal, state, or local government the information in its files relating to any vessel for which the office has issued a certificate of title. - (e) Except as otherwise provided by the law of this state other than this [act], the information required under Section 9 is a public record.
-The information provided under Section 7(b)(3) is not a public record.

-Subsection (e) makes the information on the certificate of title a public record.
+(a) For each record relating to a certificate of title submitted to the office, the office shall:

+1 (1) ascertain or assign the hull identification number for the vessel; 2 (2) maintain the hull identification number and all the information submitted with 3 the application pursuant to Section 7(b) to which the record relates, including the date [and time] 4 the record was delivered to the office; 5 (3) maintain the files for public inspection subject to subsection (e); and 6 (4) index the files of the office as required by subsection (b).
+7 (b) The office shall maintain in its files the information contained in all certificates of 8 title created under this [act].
+The files of the office must be accessible by the hull identification 9 number of the vessel, the vessel number of the vessel, the name of the owner of record, and any 10 other indexing method used by the office.
+11 (c) The office shall maintain in its files, for each vessel for which it has created a 12 certificate of title, all title brands known to the office, the name of each secured party known to 13 the office, the name of each person known to the office to be claiming an ownership interest, and 14 all stolen-property reports the office has received.
+15 (d) The office, upon request, shall provide to the federal government or to a state for 16 safety, security, or law-enforcement purposes the information in its files relating to any vessel for 17 which the office has issued a certificate of title.
+18 (e) Except as otherwise provided by [public records law of this state], the information 19 required under Section 9 is a public record.
+20 Comment 21 22 23 24 25 26 Subsection (e) makes the information on the certificate of title a public record.
 It does not make the information in the application a public record.
 Therefore, nothing in this act requires that the social security or taxpayer identification number of the owner or owners, which under Section 7(b)(3) must be included in the application, be made public.

-The duties imposed by this Section are in addition to those imposed by Section 7(e).
+27 The duties imposed by this Section are in addition to those imposed by Section 7(e).